-The first column in the upper panel of Table 4 shows the total number of firms in our sample-446,426-and the breakdown by firm size.
-The second column shows the total number of loans, and the last column reports the average number of bank relationships.
-Although medium
+The first column in the upper panel of Table 4 shows the total number of firms in our sam-

 The lower panel of Table 4 shows that micro and small firms represent about 22% of total loans, while medium and large firms account for about 78%.
 In domestic currency, micro and small firms represent 26% of loans, with medium and large firms representing 74%.
 In USD, the share of loans for micro and small firms is lower than in domestic currency, at 12%, while medium and large firms account for 88%.
 On average, larger firms borrow more in dollars relative to smaller firms.